Dpdl-io/DpdlEngine/README.md

 Multiple programming languages, currently **ANSI C code** (a subset of C90 and full C99 standard), **C++, Python, Julia, JavaScript, Lua and the OCaml** functional programming language can be **embedded and executed on-the-fly directly within Dpdl scripts** (interpreted and also compiled code).
-Embedded ANSI C code can also be <ins>dynamically compiled in memory at runtime</ins> (see 'dpdl:compile'), in order to achieve <ins>faster execution</ins> performance.
+Embedded ANSI C code and OCaml can also be <ins>dynamically compiled in memory at runtime</ins> (see 'dpdl:compile'), in order to achieve <ins>faster execution</ins> performance.

 This makes Dpdl suitable for a wide range of use-cases and in particular also for hardware programming.